ravener/stopwatch.py/README.rst

 Stopwatch.py
 ============
-A simple stopwatch for Python that is small, efficient and requires no dependencies.
+A simple stopwatch for python, small, efficient and no dependencies

 Install
 -------
+Requires Python 3+ since this module depends on ``time.perf_counter()`` which does not exist in Python 2.

 .. code:: sh